rlqja1107/torch-ST-SGG/README.md

 ## **Training**

 Here, we mainly describe the implementation for Motif model on PredCls task.
 However, the other models (e.g., VCTree, BGNN, and HetSGG) can be easily implemented in a similar way.
 Likewise, the SGCls and SGDet task are executed by changing the **predcls** to **sgcls** or **sgdet** in the shell line.
 To utilize multiple GPUs for training, you need to modify the variable *mutli_gpu=false* to *mutli_gpu=true* in each shell.
+To train the model with ST-SGG, please change the model pretrained path (`PRETRAINED_WEIGHT_PATH`) in shell.

 ### Vanilla